Hysen Pasha Mosque: Overview

-It was built in 1670 by Hussein Pasha.
+It was built in 1670 CE by Hussein Pasha.
 It was named Clock Mosque because in 1870 the Ottomans built a clock tower next to it.
 The clock tower was destroyed during the Communist dictatorship of Enver Hoxha in 1967.
 The mosque was also destroyed with the minaret being the only part left over.
 After the end of Communism the mosque was renovated.